-5. This application now seeks planning permission for the erection of two detached dwellings and garages.
-The dwellings would be of a traditional design style and would be positioned to face Blue Stone Lane from which each dwelling would gain access.
+- 6. This application seeks planning permission for the erection of two detached dwellings and garages, and is a resubmission of a previous application.
+The dwellings would be of a traditional design style and would be positioned to face Blue Stone Lane, from which each dwelling would gain access.
 The dwelling at plot 2 would include a gatehouse feature in place of the existing brick outbuilding to the south west of the site.
 Access to this block would pass through the gatehouse.
-The double garage at plot 1 would be positioned to the front of the dwelling adjacent to the boundary with plot 2.
+The double garage at plot 1 would be positioned to the front of the dwelling adjacent to the boundary with plot 2. - 7.
+The proposal has been altered through a reduction in the ridge height of the dwellings by 0.62m resulting in a shallower roof pitch and a ridge height of 7.9m.
+A streetscene drawing has also been provided to demonstrate the relationship with the recently developed dwellings to the north on Blue Stone Lane.